Are you looking for zoos in Ontario? Or animal sanctuaries where you can take your children (or yourself!) and learn about nature?

 Niagara Falls Ontario.
-This is one of my favourites (although it can great a bit crowded at times).
 The kids will be dazzled, especially when one of these gorgeous butterflies lies on their shirt (TIP: dress the kids in bright clothing and the butterflies will think they’re flowers).
 Interesting scientific display is very informative too.

 Riverview Park & Zoo

 Peterborough.
 A smaller zoo with camels, yaks, lizards and cougars.
 Features of the nearby park include a miniature train, playground, disc golf area and picnic grounds.

 Stevensville (near Fort Erie).
 Formerly “ZOOZ”.
 A 100-acre zoo with more than 400 animals.

 Toronto.
 The largest of all zoos in Ontario.
 I’ve been here many times and never get tired of visiting.
 At 710 acres, it’s one of the largest zoos in the world.
 With more than 5,000 animals from more than 500 species, it’s impossible to see everything even in one full day, so don’t even try.
 Check the map and focus on what you want to see that day.